yoshy3904/GameboyC/README.md

 # GameboyC
 A C-like compiler for the GameBoy written in C++.

-## How does it work?
-It produces .asm files that can be compiled into .gb files using rgbds (https://rgbds.gbdev.io/).
-It uses SFML to read .png files, but the translator itself is fully independant.

-> .\gc.exe file_to_compile.gc
+Using rgbds (https://rgbds.gbdev.io/) and SFML to convert images to assembly.

 ## Language
-The compiler tries to be as close as possible to C.
-There is only one variable type: a 8-bit value.
+8-bit integer.
 ```
 int value = 0;
 ```
-All functions return an integer, although return isn't needed to be specified.
+Functions
 ```
 int add(int a, int b)
 {